Back to the future!

 That $60 moisturiser?
-Only 10% is active ingredients.
-The rest is water, skin-toxic stabilisers, skin-toxic preservatives, advertising budgets, and retailer margins stacked on top of each other.
+Less than 10% is active ingredients.
+The rest is water, skin-toxic emulsifiers, skin-toxic preservatives, advertising budgets, and retailer margins stacked on top of each other.

-My 120ml tallow based balms are less than $50, and are 100% active ingredients.
+My 120ml tallow oil based balms are less than $40, and are 100% active ingredients.
 No water filler.
 No retailer cut.
 No million-dollar ad campaigns built into the price.

 100% natural actives.
 A fraction of the cost.

-It's not about ingredient cost—the difference between 30ml and 120ml is pennies.
-It's about hiding the flaws of modern water-based skincare.
+It's not about ingredient cost—the difference between 60ml and 120ml is pennies.

 1/ Social Media Death Scroll: